omkar-karke/Multithreading-Library/README.md

 ## Usage

-To use tlib in your programs, do the following:
+To use multi-lib in your programs, do the following:

 ```c
 // Use one of the macros to use the desired mapping